anandsreeni/whoop/README.md

-⌚ WHOOP Watches Website
+# ⌚ WHOOP Watches Website
-Welcome to the official front-end project for WHOOP Watches — a next-gen performance wearable brand empowering athletes, fitness enthusiasts, and health-conscious individuals through real-time tracking and insights.

-🚀 Live Preview
-🌍 Explore the site live: Visit WHOOP Watches

-📖 Project Overview
-This website is designed to represent the cutting-edge performance and elegance of WHOOP watches.
-From sleek product showcases to a seamless contact experience, it captures the spirit of WHOOP’s mission: Unlock human performance.

-🧭 Website Sections
-Page	Description
+A stylish and responsive front-end website built to showcase WHOOP’s premium performance wearables.
+This project highlights WHOOP’s mission, products, and provides users with a clean way to get in touch.

+---

+## 📌 Pages Overview

-🏠 Home	Introduces WHOOP’s vision, benefits, and brand story.
+### 🏠 Home Page
+- Introduction to WHOOP’s mission and product philosophy
+- Engaging design with bold headings and visuals

+### 🛍️ Products Page
-🛍️ Products	Showcases a selection of WHOOP watches with modern card layouts and brief descriptions.
+- Displays a collection of WHOOP watches
-📞 Contact	A clean section with essential contact details for inquiries or support.
+- Uniform card layout with brief descriptions
+- Bright, modern, and informative

+### 📞 Contact Page
+- Simplified layout with email and phone info
+- Easy to reach out for support or inquiries

+---

-🎨 Key Features
+## ✨ Features

-✅ Modern UI/UX Design – Sleek, clean, and inspired by WHOOP’s branding ✅ Fully Responsive Layout – Looks great on all devices ✅ Optimized Image Usage – High-performance, low-latency loading ✅ Bright & Engaging Visuals – Color highlights and consistent formatting ✅ Scalable Structure – Easy to add new products or sections
+- ✅ Clean and responsive design
+- ✅ Lightweight and fast loading
+- ✅ Consistent styling across pages
+- ✅ Scalable layout for future additions
+- ✅ Simple and intuitive navigation

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Technology	Purpose
-HTML5	Structuring the website
+- **HTML5** – Page structure
-CSS3	Styling and layout
+- **CSS3** – Styling and layout

-Bootstrap 	Rapid UI development

-📁 Folder Structure
-bash
-Copy
-Edit
-📦 whoop-watches-website
-┣ 📄 index.html        # Home page
-┣ 📄 products.html     # Products showcase
-┣ 📄 contact.html      # Contact information
-┣ 📁 assets/           # Images, icons, and fonts
-┗ 📄 style.css         # Main stylesheet
+- **Bootstrap** *(if used)* – Responsive components

+---